I’ve gotten a lot of questions from guys, wanting to know IF or HOW you can grow taller.

 And let’s not forget about fats, they are super important.
 Fats help produce so many important hormones needed for growth – muscle, brain, and bone.
 Unfortunately, most people either don’t have enough fats or they eat junky, unhealthy fats.

-Good fats are whole eggs, mono-unsaturated fats such as macadamia and olive oil.
+Good fats are whole eggs, and mono-unsaturated fats such as macadamia and olive oil.
 Coconut and MCT oil is good.
 Small amounts of grass-fed butter.
 Nuts are also good, especially walnuts and almonds.
 So are avocados, flaxseeds, and fish oils.

 Stay away from the seed and so-called healthy vegetable fats such as canola, corn, sunflower, soybean, safflower, and similar oils.
 They cause inflammation and negative changes in your hormones.